-Jenessa graduated from Wesleyan University in 2014 with a Bachelor of Arts in Earth and environmental science.
+Before coming to Eos, Jenessa graduated from Wesleyan University in 2014 with a Bachelor of Arts in Earth and environmental science.
+She spent her time outside of classes writing and editing for Wesleyan University’s nonfiction Argus Magazine and produced the science podcast Somewhat Science for the local radio station.
 She completed her Master of Science in ocean physics under the mentorship of Roger Samelson and Eric Skyllingstad at Oregon State University.
-While studying science, Jenessa grew increasingly involved with science communication.
-She wrote about science in university newsletters and a nonfiction magazine, produced a science podcast, and talked as a guest on live radio.
-She became a science communication fellow at Oregon’s science museum, OMSI, where she taught visitors about ocean circulation using glass beakers, food coloring, salt, and a pinch of imagination.
+At OSU, she wrote for the College of Earth, Ocean, and Atmospheric Science’s alumni newsletter and served as a science communication fellow at Oregon’s science museum, OMSI.

-After graduating with her M.S., Jenessa worked fulltime as a freelance science writer and communicator.
-She wrote for university communication offices and science advocacy organizations, reported from research vessels and scientific conferences, and led a science communication workshop.
+After graduating with her M.S., Jenessa worked full-time as a freelance science writer and communicator.
+She wrote for university public information offices, wrote and edited OSU’s Women in Science newsletter, blogged from the research vessel R/V Oceanus, and led a science communication workshop.

 “I had the privilege of working with Jenessa on a feature story about coastal and ocean engineering research.
 She communicated clearly and efficiently throughout the project and produced a piece that was written in a compelling and creative style.
 She translated the technical research for the general public.
 Additionally, Jenessa captures her notes and sources in a meticulous manner.
 She is a pleasure to work with, and I look forward to future projects. “ – Johanna Carson, Public Information Representative, College of Engineering, Oregon State University